Negaunee, Michigan: Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Negaunee has a humid continental climate, abbreviated "Dfb" on climate maps.
 The normal monthly mean temperature ranges from 13.6 °F in January to 65.5 °F in July.
 From 1981 to 2010, on average, there were only 3.6 days annually with a maximum of 90 °F or higher, 97 days with a maximum remaining at or below freezing (including most days from December thru February), and 31 days with a minimum reaching 0 °F or below.
 The average window for freezing temperatures is September 23 thru May 26, allowing a growing season of 120 days.
+Negaunee is the location of the National Weather Service forecast office that serves Marquette and surrounding areas.

 Precipitation is moderate, averaging 35.7 in annually, with September and October being the wettest months, and the meteorological winter months of December thru February being the driest in terms of normal total precipitation.
 Snowfall is extremely heavy due to the location in the lake effect snow belt of Lake Superior, averaging 203 in per season, with the snowiest months of December and January each producing around 43 in of snow.
 On average, measurable (0.1 in) snow occurs between October 14 and April 28, with accumulating snow in May occurring around half of the time; accumulating snow in September is much rarer, occurring on average once per decade.